canjs/can-bind/doc/can-bind.md

-[can-bind] gives you more options to control how the binding works; see the documentation below for a brief explanation of each option, and read further below to learn more about options such as `cycles`, `onInitDoNotUpdateChild`, `onInitSetUndefinedParentIfChildIsDefined`, and `sticky`.
+[can-bind] gives you more options to control how the binding works; see the documentation below for a brief explanation of each option, and read further below to learn more about options such as `cycles`, `onInitDoNotUpdateChild`, `onInitDoNotUpdateParent`, `onInitSetUndefinedParentIfChildIsDefined`, and `sticky`.

 New [can-bind] instances have the following methods: